FTP vs. SFTP vs. SCP vs. Rsync - What's the difference between the protocols?

 Which of these does Couchdrop support?

-Couchdrop supports SFTP, FTP, and SCP and recommends using SFTP when possible.
+Couchdrop supports SFTP, FTP, FTPS, and SCP and recommends using SFTP when possible.
 Using SFTP allows for the strongest security and fast file transfers.

 As mentioned above, FTP is a slower and less secure transfer protocol used primarily before SFTP was developed.
 So why use FTP at all and why does Couchdrop support it?